Call Now for a Free Consultation

 Non-traded REITs "Liquidity Issue", featured by top securities fraud attorneys, the White Law Group

-Rising Interest Rates Causes Concerns for non-traded REIT Investors
+High Interest Rates Causes Concerns for Non-traded REIT Investors

-According to Investment News on Friday, the liquidity issue of non-traded REITs may be becoming a problem for financial advisors at broker dealers and registered investment advisors who may not have had to deal with it before.
+According to Investment News, the liquidity issue of non-traded REITs may be becoming a problem for financial advisors at broker dealers and registered investment advisors who may not have had to deal with it before.

-Interest rates continue to rise as a recession is looming and consequently, the commercial real estate market is taking a hit.
-As we reported recently, two of the largest non-traded REITs, Blackstone REIT (BREIT) and Starwood Real Estate Income Trust both had to limit redemptions after an influx of requests came flooding in from shareholders.
+Interest rates are high as a recession is looming and consequently, the commercial real estate market is taking a hit.
+As we reported last year, two of the largest non-traded REITs, Blackstone REIT (BREIT) and Starwood Real Estate Income Trust both had to limit redemptions after an influx of requests came flooding in from shareholders.

-According to Investment News, until almost five years ago, the majority of non-traded REITs were sold by financial advisers at independent broker-dealers.
+According to Investment News, until almost five years ago, most non-traded REITs were sold by financial advisers at independent broker-dealers.
 Now, the big wire houses are having to deal with the “liquidity issue.”

 Historically non-traded REITs have had some “serious problems” especially around 2008 during the economic credit crisis, when many non-traded REITs took a hit due to the sharp declines in commercial real estate, according to the article.
 There is a good chance that it will happen again as we see interest rates continue to rise.